danishprakash/danishpraka.sh/_posts/2018-06-30-vim-plugins-i-use.md

 10. [__prakashdanish/vimport__](https://github.com/prakashdanish/vimport)<br>
 This plugin helps you quickly import and drop python packages and/or modules that you've imported in your project.
 I use it when I'm working on python projects wherein I'm adding and removing modules on a rolling basis.

+--

 # Updates
 I'll keep this list updated with new plugins that I install or remove plugins from the list above if I find a good enough alternate for it within vim itself or another plugin which might offer better features.

+--

+*Head over to the discussion over at [Hacker News](https://news.ycombinator.com/item?id=17430546), there's quite a lot of good advice there.*

+---